codingMustache/codingMustache/README.md

 ## Joke of the Day

-I am terrified of elevators.
-I’m going to start taking steps to avoid them.
+What musical instrument is found in the bathroom?
+A tuba toothpaste.

 ## Daily Trivia

-How many Hz does the video standard PAL support?
+America Online (AOL) started out as which of these online service providers?
- 1. 50
+ 1. Quantum Link
- 2. 59
+ 2. GEnie
- 3. 60
+ 3. Prodigy
- 4. 25
+ 4. CompuServe

 <details>
   <summary>Answer</summary>
-  50
+  Quantum Link
 </details>